 EPA Announces New School IPM Initiative (1.1MB, PDF)

 Regional School IPM Working Groups

-Arizona School and Childcare IPM
+Arizona School and Childcare

 National School IPM Website (University of Florida)